starkdg/reventis/README.md

 loadmodule /var/local/lib/reventis.so
 ```

+The latter option is preferable, since it is impossible to simply unload
+the module once data is inserted into the database.

-# Module Commands
+## Module Commands

-You can use the following commands to interact with the index.
-All mostly self explanatory.
+The following commands are available to interact with the index.
+All mostly self-explanatory.
-The 'purge' commmand purges all events before a specified time.
-The 'print' command will print
-the index entries to the redis-server.log file.
-Useful for debugging purposes.
-The 'size' command
-gives the number of events in the index.
-Depth gives you the balanced tree height.
+Insert new events with `reventis.insert`  which will reply with a unique event id assigned
+for that event.
+Using that event id, events can be quickly referenced with the `reventis.lookup`
+command or deleted with `reventis.del` command.  `reventis.purge` allows you to delete all events
+before the given timestamp.
+Or delete a block of events with a given range with `reventis.delblk`.

 ```
 reventis.insert key longitude latitude date-start time-start date-end time-end title-string